 - 1 teaspoon pure vanilla extract

 - 3 ounces bittersweet or semisweet chocolate, chopped

 - 1. Preheat the oven to 325°F (160°C).

 - 2. Spread the walnuts in a single layer on a small baking sheet.
 Toast in the oven for about 8 minutes or just until you start to smell them.
-Remove from the oven and cool to room temperature.
+Remove from the oven, transfer to a plate, and let cool to room temperature, about 15 minutes.
 Turn off the oven.

-- 3. Pulse the cooled, toasted walnuts and the granulated sugar in a food processor until the nuts are finely chopped (not quite finely ground).
+- 3. Pulse the cooled, toasted walnuts and the granulated sugar in a food processor until the nuts are finely chopped but not finely ground.
 Transfer the mixture to a small bowl.

 - 4. Add the flour, confectioners’ sugar, baking powder, and salt to the food processor.
 Pulse once to combine.
 Add the butter and pulse a few times until it’s chopped into tiny bits.
 Add the walnut mixture and pulse twice to combine.
 Add the egg yolk, vanilla, and 1 tablespoon of water and process just until the dough feels moist when pinched.
-Add 1/2 to 1 tablespoon more water, as needed, and pulse a few more times until the dough just starts to clump together.
+It may be necessary, in order to form a cohesive dough, to add 1/2 to 1 1/2 tablespoons more water, as needed, and pulse a few more times until the dough just starts to clump together.

 - 5. Turn the dough out onto a sheet of plastic wrap and gather into a ball.
 Press into a disk shape, wrap in plastic, and refrigerate until firm enough to roll out, at least 1 hour.

 - 6. Preheat the oven to 350°F (175°C).
 Line a cookie sheet with parchment paper.